Celebrating America's 250th, Sale LIVE! Till July 10th.

 What is the main difference between the Gweike G2 Max and the xTool F1 Ultra?

 The fundamental difference is scope.
-The Gweike G2 Max is a dedicated fiber laser engraver — 50W, metal-only, open frame, 6.5kg, priced at ~$1,259.
-The xTool F1 Ultra combines a 20W fiber laser with a 20W diode laser in a fully enclosed galvo system, covering metals and organic materials (wood, leather, acrylic) from one machine at ~$3,999.
+The G2 Max is a dedicated fiber laser — 50W, metal-only, open frame, 6.5kg, ~$1,259.
+The F1 Ultra combines a 20W fiber laser with a 20W diode laser in a fully enclosed galvo system, covering metals and organic materials from one machine at ~$3,999.
 The G2 Max has more raw fiber laser power and is significantly more portable and affordable.
 The F1 Ultra covers far more materials, adds a smart camera for automatic positioning, and is enclosed for safe use in any environment.

 Which machine is better for metal engraving?

-For deep metal engraving and 3D embossing specifically, the Gweike G2 Max is the stronger machine — its 50W fiber laser delivers more power per pass than the F1 Ultra's 20W, resulting in deeper marks, faster completion times on heavy-duty jobs, and better 3D relief results.
+For deep metal engraving and 3D embossing, the G2 Max is the stronger machine — its 50W fiber laser delivers more power per pass, resulting in deeper marks and faster completion times on heavy-duty jobs.
 For standard high-contrast metal marking (logos, text, serial numbers), both machines produce professional-grade results that are difficult to distinguish.
-The F1 Ultra's 20W fiber is fast and precise for everyday metal work; you'd primarily notice the gap on jobs that require significant engraving depth.

 Can the Gweike G2 Max engrave wood or leather?

-No. The G2 Max is a fiber laser, which operates at 1064nm and is not absorbed by organic materials like wood, leather, fabric, or acrylic.
-It can mark metals, hard plastics, stone, slate, and coated materials.
-If your workflow includes both metal and organic materials, the xTool F1 Ultra's dual-laser system (fiber + diode) handles both from one machine.
-Alternatively, you could pair the G2 Max with a separate diode laser machine for non-metal work, though the combined cost approaches the F1 Ultra's price.
+No. The G2 Max is a fiber laser operating at 1064nm, which is not absorbed by organic materials.
+It marks metals, hard plastics, stone, slate, and coated materials.
+If your workflow includes both metal and organic materials, the F1 Ultra's dual-laser system handles both from one machine.

 Is the price difference between the G2 Max and F1 Ultra justified?

-It depends entirely on your workflow.
-The G2 Max is roughly one-third the price of the F1 Ultra ($1,259 vs $3,999).
-If you work exclusively with metals and don't need a camera positioning system, enclosed design, or automation features, spending $2,700 more for a 20W machine versus a 50W machine is hard to justify on specs alone.
-The F1 Ultra justifies its premium through three things: dual-laser coverage of metal and organic materials (effectively replacing two machines), smart camera automation for batch production, and a fully enclosed Class 1 design that needs no additional safety investment.
-If you need those things, the premium makes sense.
-If you don't, it doesn't.
+It depends on your workflow.
+The G2 Max is roughly one-third the price ($1,259 vs $3,999).
+If you work exclusively with metals and don't need a camera, enclosed design, or automation features, spending $2,700 more for a 20W machine over a 50W machine is hard to justify.
+The F1 Ultra earns its premium through dual-laser material coverage, smart camera automation, and the fully enclosed Class 1 design.

 Which machine is more portable?

-The Gweike G2 Max is significantly more portable.
-At 6.5kg with a detachable design that allows handheld operation, it's genuinely transportable to events, client sites, and remote locations.
-The xTool F1 Ultra weighs 14.7kg — more than double — and while it's compact for a dual-laser enclosed machine, it's a desk machine rather than a go-anywhere tool.
-For live personalization at craft fairs, trade shows, or on-site marking visits, the G2 Max's portability is a meaningful practical advantage.
+The G2 Max is significantly more portable.
+At 6.5kg with a detachable design that allows handheld operation, it's genuinely transportable to events and client sites.
+The F1 Ultra weighs 14.7kg — more than double — and is a desk machine rather than a go-anywhere tool.

 Does the Gweike G2 Max have a camera like the xTool F1 Ultra?

-No. The G2 Max does not have a built-in camera.
-Positioning is done using the dual red-dot laser alignment system and manual placement.
-The xTool F1 Ultra features a 16MP smart camera that automatically identifies item positions, fills engraving patterns, and enables automated batch production with minimal manual input.
+No. The G2 Max uses a dual red-dot laser alignment system and manual placement.
+The F1 Ultra features a 16MP smart camera that automatically identifies item positions, fills engraving patterns, and enables automated batch production.
 For high-volume batch work on small items, the F1 Ultra's camera system is a genuine time saver.
-For most standard one-piece or small-batch metal marking jobs, manual alignment on the G2 Max is quick and sufficient.

 What software does each machine use?

-Both machines support LightBurn via the LightBurn Galvo plugin, which is the same workflow for both.
-The differentiating factor is xTool Creative Space (XCS) on the F1 Ultra — a purpose-built software platform with AI design tools, smart camera integration, material presets, and batch automation that has no direct equivalent in the Gweike ecosystem.
-For users already experienced with LightBurn, both machines work well.
-For beginners or business owners who want maximum software support with minimum setup time, XCS gives the F1 Ultra a real advantage.
-The G2 Max also connects to the Gweike Cloud platform for project storage and remote access.
+Both machines support LightBurn via the LightBurn Galvo plugin.
+The differentiating factor is xTool Creative Space (XCS) on the F1 Ultra — a purpose-built platform with AI design tools, smart camera integration, material presets, and batch automation.
+For users already experienced with LightBurn, both work well.
+For beginners or those who want maximum software support with minimum setup time, XCS gives the F1 Ultra a real advantage.

 Leave a comment